crypt3lx2k/coal/README.md

 unambiguous.

-- Before namespace pollution every identifier should start with either
-- coal, Coal or COAL followed by an underscore character.
+- Before namespace pollution every identifier should start with either coal, Coal or COAL followed by an underscore character.
-This is to give the user greater freedom in defining things himself, easier to expect non-collision.
+This is to give the user greater freedom in defining things, easier to expect non-collision.

-- A saner naming scheme, possibly rename lang as this isn't a language,
-- possibly rename core to something that reflects its nature as
-- private implementation details.
+- A saner naming scheme, possibly rename lang as this isn't a language, possibly rename core to something that reflects its nature as private implementation details.
 This is to make the library more intuitive to use.

 - Stop using abbreviations in names.